CommandMC/HeroicWiki/Environment-Variables.md

 ## How to Convert Steam Environment Variables to Heroic

+On occasion, you may see users suggesting environment variables for Steam games as shown in the images below.
+However, these need to be converted slightly in order to be used in the Heroic Games Launcher.

 * <img src="https://github.com/user-attachments/assets/4eb4c6f4-d1fb-46af-a9f5-c8415f5cae0b" width="500">
 * <img src="https://github.com/user-attachments/assets/36346d8b-9ae5-44f5-affd-43f39849e511" height="200">

-On occasion, you may see users suggesting environment variables for Steam games.
-However, these need to be converted slightly in order to be used in the Heroic Games Launcher.

 Using the second example in the image above, `WINEDLLOVERRIDES="winhttp=n,b" %command%`, Heroic does not need an `=` or `%command`.
 In the Heroic Games Launcher, you will need to set `WINEDLLOVERRIDES` as the `NAME` field and `"winhttp=n,b"` as the `Value` field.
 For a step by step guide, see below.